Header Ads

 * MaxDefense Searching Hashtag: #PNSBASMSAcquisition

 * Project Status: SAROs for initial 15% downpayment released by DBM on 27 December 2021.
 NOA released on 31 December 2021, and Contract Signing was done on 28 January 2022.
 NTP released on 14 February 2022, with expected delivery of first batch by 2023.
 Another SARO worth 30% of contract value was released by DBM on 13 June 2022.
 3rd milestone payment SARO worth 30% of contract value was released by DBM on 11 December 2023.
-Delivery of first batch is expected to be made before end of 2023.
+Delivery of first batch is expected to be made before end of 2023, with initial batch of missiles arriving on 19 April 2024.
+Launchers, command vehicles and other truck-mounted systems for the first battery will be arriving by commercial shipping later this year

 An example showing how the Brahmos missile system is networked to surveillance and targeting platforms and Command & Control unit in a typical coastal defense configuration.
 Photo credits to original source.